Alternative Dispute Resolution / Mediation

 —

-Represented the federal government through independently developed and delivered trainings, workshops, and presentations, to government agencies, tribal governments, nonprofit agencies, parent advocacy groups, universities, local and state agencies, community groups, and bar associations, to improve student outcomes.
+Represented the federal government through independently developed and delivered trainings, workshops, and presentations, to government agencies, tribal governments, nonprofit agencies, parent advocacy groups, universities, local and state agencies, community groups, and bar associations, to improve process at educational institutions and improve student outcomes.

-Career Highlight: Co-led a consortium of tribal education leaders, tribal members and students, local law enforcement agencies, legal service agencies, and the US Dept. of Justice, to increase OCR's understanding of education-related harm to native students, to ensure that school district policies and practices are in compliance with applicable law.
+Career Highlight: Co-led a consortium of tribal education leaders, tribal members and students, local law enforcement agencies, legal service agencies, and the US Dept. of Justice, to increase OCR's understanding of education-related harm to native students, to ensure that school district policies and practices are in compliance with applicable law and that Native American students are properly served, free from discimination or harassment.

 Attorney